 How do we know a dog is trauma affected?

-You know based on a combination of things: primarily their behaviour they present as well as knowing what events transpired that led to them coming to you.
+We know based on a combination of things: primarily their presenting behaviour, as well as knowing what events transpired previously.

 Some more common behaviours noted in a trauma affected dog:

 Crouching down and trying to “make themselves small”

 Having a strong flight response – the slightest noise or movement may send them running for cover; they may hear a noise that frightens them and “fear-pee" or "fear-poop” on the spot